 BE 1.
 Frontiers in Bioengineering.
 1 unit; second term.
 A weekly seminar series by Caltech faculty providing an introduction to research directions in the field of bioengineering.
+Required for BE undergraduates.
 Graded pass/fail.
 Instructor: Staff.

 BE 98.
 Undergraduate Research in Bioengineering.
 Variable units, as arranged with the advising faculty member; first, second, third terms.
 Undergraduate research with a written report at the end of each term; supervised by a Caltech faculty member, or coadvised by a Caltech faculty member and an external researcher.
 Graded pass/fail.
 Instructor: Staff.

 BE 150.
-Systems Biology.
+Design Principles of Genetic Circuits.
 9 units (3-0-6); third term.
-Prerequisites: None.
 Quantitative studies of cellular and developmental systems in biology, including the architecture of specific genetic circuits controlling microbial behaviors and multicellular development in model organisms.
-Specific topics include chemotaxis, multistability and differentiation, biological oscillations, stochastic effects in circuit operation, as well as higher-level circuit properties such as robustness.
+Specific topics include chemotaxis, multistability and differentiation, biological oscillations, stochastic effects in circuit operation, as well as higher-level circuit properties, such as robustness.
 Organization of transcriptional and protein-protein interaction networks at the genomic scale.
-Topics are approached from experimental, theoretical and computational perspectives.
-Instructors: Elowitz, Murray.
+Topics are approached from experimental, theoretical, and computational perspectives.
+Instructors: Bois, Elowitz.

 BE 159.
-Signal Transduction and Biomechanics in Eukaryotic Cell Morphogenesis.
-9 units (3-0-6); third term.
-Prerequisites: Bi 8, Bi 9, ACM 95 abc.
-This course examines the mechanical and biochemical pathways that govern eukaryotic cell morphogenesis.
-Topics include embryonic pattern formation, cell polarization and migration in tissue development and regeneration.
-Biomechanics will be treated at the molecular, cellular, and multicellular levels of organization.
-In addition to providing background material on cytoskeletal biomechanics and intra/intercellular signaling in cell-matrix and cell-cell interactions, the course will emphasize the interplay between mechanical and biochemical pathways in tissue morphogenesis and homeostasis.
-Current understanding of malignant transformation will be briefly described, as well.
-The course will briefly introduce appropriate modeling techniques and tools such as fabrication and optical approaches to the quantitative study of morphogenesis.
-Instructor: Staff.
+Signal Transduction and Mechanics in Morphogenesis.
+9 units (3-0-6); second term.
+Prerequisites: Bi 8, Bi 9, ACM 95 ab, or instructor's permission.
+This course examines the mechanical and biochemical pathways that govern morphogenesis.
+Topics include embryonic patterning, cell polarization, cell-cell communication, and cell migration in tissue development and regeneration.
+The course emphasizes the interplay between mechanical and biochemical pathways in morphogenesis.
+Instructor: Bois.

 BE 167.
 Research Topics in Bioengineering.
 1 unit; first term.
 Introduction to current research in Caltech bioengineering labs.
 Graded Pass/Fail.
 Instructor: Staff.

 BE/EE/MedE 189 ab.
 Design and Construction of Biodevices.
-12 units (3-6-3) a = third term; 9 units (0-9-0) b = first term.
+12 units (3-6-3) a = first and second terms; 9 units (0-9-0) b = second term.
 Prerequisites: ACM 95 ab (for BE/EE/MedE 189 a); BE/EE/MedE 189 a (for BE/EE/MedE 189 b).
 Part a, students will design and implement biosensing systems, including a pulse monitor, a pulse oximeter, and a real-time polymerase-chain-reaction incubator.
 Students will learn to program in LABVIEW .
 Part b is a student-initiated design project requiring instructor’s permission for enrollment.
 Enrollment is limited to 24 students.
 BE/EE/MedE 189 a is an option requirement; BE/EE/MedE 189 b is not.
 Instructor: Yang.
-BE/EE/MedE 189 a not offered 2013–14.

 BE/CS/CNS/Bi 191 ab.
 Biomolecular Computation.
 9 units (3-0-6) second term; (2-4-3) third term.
 Prerequisite: None.
 Recommended: ChE/BE 163, CS 21, CS 129 ab, or equivalent.
 This course investigates computation by molecular systems, emphasizing models of computation based on the underlying physics, chemistry, and organization of biological cells.
 We will explore programmability, complexity, simulation of and reasoning about abstract models of chemical reaction networks, molecular folding, molecular self-assembly, and molecular motors, with an emphasis on universal architectures for computation, control, and construction within molecular systems.
 If time permits, we will also discuss biological example systems such as signal transduction, genetic regulatory networks, and the cytoskeleton; physical limits of computation, reversibility, reliability, and the role of noise, DNA-based computers and DNA nanotechnology.
 Part a develops fundamental results; part b is a reading and research course: classic and current papers will be discussed, and students will do projects on current research topics.
 Instructor: Winfree.